rpcme/aws-cloud-and-xilinx-workshop/Lab1.md

 The above deployment will prepare an S3 bucket named `<your-unique-prefix>-aws-cloud-and-xilinx-workshop` for you.
 The script will also create a local folder `/home/xilinx/<your-unique-prefix>-aws-cloud-and-xilinx-workshop` for your files to synchronize with the S3 bucket.
-You should be able to see a FPGA bitstream uploaded on your S3 bucket, while your local folder is empty.
+You should be able to see an FPGA bitstream uploaded to your S3 bucket, while your local folder is empty.
 In later labs we will download this FPGA bitstream onto your board.

 Note that S3 bucket names are globally unique.
 This means that if someone else has a bucket of a certain name, you cannot have a bucket with that same name.
 If you see *BucketAlreadyExists* error, try to rerun the script with another prefix.

-### Store your AWS IoT Endpoint address in a text file
-To find your endpoint address:
-1. Login to the AWS IoT console for the Region that you entered above when you ran 'aws configure'.
-2. Click on *Settings*
-3. Ensure your *Custom endpoint* is *Enabled*
-4. Copy to the clipboard the contents of the *EndPoint* box in the *Custom endpoint* section
-5. Create and open a text file on your laptop in *C:\temp* called *node-zynq7k.broker.txt*.
-6. Paste your clipboard into this file on the first line
-7. The second line should contain your GreenGrass group id
-8. Save this file

 ## Outcomes